selfxyz/tee-monorepo/cli/oyster-serverless/README.md

     cd first-example-project
     ```

-3. **Modify the JS file** as needed by following the worked guideline.
+3. **Modify the JS file** as needed by following the workerd guideline.

 4. **Test the setup locally** by running the following command: